by Christina Parrella and Mallory Passuite, 05/07/2013

 870 Madison Ave., 212-535-3703

-When Phoebe Philo became Céline’s creative director in 2008 she revived the struggling French brand by adopting the less-is-more aesthetic in her designs; simple shapes, color blocking and minimalism define her runway shows.
-She also introduced the world to the much-sought-after handbag known simply as the "Luggage Tote."
-This two-story Madison Avenue flagship, which also happens to be the only outpost of the brand in the US, stocks numerous styles of that signature tote as well additional leather handbags, accessories, shoes and clothing from the women’s ready-to-wear collection, all of it neatly displayed.
-Note: Céline does not have an online store, and before this brick-and-mortar location debuted, Barneys and Bergdorf Goodman were the exclusive retailers.
+When Phoebe Philo became Céline's creative director in 2008, she revived the struggling French brand by reinvigorating the less-is-more trend—simple shapes, color blocking and minimalism define her runway shows.
+Upon entering the two-story Madison Avenue flagship, the first outpost of the brand in the US, you'll see Philo's vision come to life.
+The store is stocked with different styles of the much-sought-after "Luggage Tote" as well additional leather handbags, accessories, shoes and clothing from the women's ready-to-wear collection, all of which are neatly displayed.
+Céline is one of the only luxury brands without an e-commerce site, so a purchase from this polished brick-and-mortar location puts you in undeniably exclusive company.

 797 Madison Ave., 212-510-8371